aroberge/reeborg/docs/en/index.rst

 You can ignore such additional information without worrying that you are missing something important as you are learning programming concepts.

-This document has been divided into seven major parts.
+This document has been divided into nine major parts.

 .. toctree::
    :maxdepth: 1